 Woodward part of research team that captures unique images of Io’s volcanoes

-Jupiter’s moon, Io, is one of the most volcanically active body in the solar system and yet, scientists have not been able to capture detailed images of volcanism and lava flows regularly.
-School of Physics and Astronomy Professor Charles “Chick” Woodward is part of a research team that was able to image four of Io’s volcanoes with greater detail than ever before from Earth based observatories.
+Jupiter’s moon, Io, is one of the most volcanically active bodies in the solar system and yet, scientists have not been able to capture detailed images of volcanism and lava flows regularly.
+Minnesota Institute for Astrophysics Professor Charles “Chick” Woodward is part of a research team that was able to image four of Io’s volcanoes with greater detail than ever before from Earth-based observatories.
 Io is over 390 million miles from the earth and the images enabled the team to resolve and study surface features less than 2 kilometers in size.

 Using the Large Binocular Telescope Observatory (LBTO), a telescope located in Southeastern Arizona, the group made the observation with a little help from Jupiter’s other moon, Europa.
 As Europa passed along the line of sight towards Io and it cast a shadow (a “knife-edge”) on the surface which helped throw the volcanoes into relief to increase the resolution of the images.

-The results will help exo-geolgists understand Io’s volcanoes better and were published in the Journal of Planetary Science.
+The results will help exo-geologists understand Io’s volcanoes better and are published in the Journal of Planetary Science.